 - Built-in PIR sensor and 3 IR LEDs;

 - HeimLife mobile APP with playback and instant alert features.

 Price and availability

-At the time I published my review, the battery powered HMD2 IP camera was listed on manufacturer’s website for $63.99.
-In case you want long time outdoor operation you should opt for the HMS1 solar panel, which will cost you extra $35.99.
+At the time I published my review, the battery-powered HMD2 IP camera was listed on the manufacturer’s website for $63.99.
+In case you want long time outdoor operation you should opt for the HMS1 solar panel, which will cost you an extra $35.99.